-Students interested in applying for the DRI Summer Research Program should begin consulting with a potential faculty mentor early in the fall semester.
-Examples of successful proposals from past years are available at P:\Academic Affairs\Davidson Research Initiative (authentication required) and for more assistance please see tips for writing proposals.
+Students interested in applying for the Davidson Research Initiative (DRI) Summer Research Program should begin consulting with a potential faculty mentor early in the fall semester.

 After consultation with a mentor regarding possible research projects, students should write a proposal containing all of the elements described below.
 Students are permitted to obtain feedback on the written proposal from their mentor and others; however, the feedback can only be of a general nature.
 The actual proposal must represent the students' own work without extensive editing by others.

-Please complete the new DRI Proposal application (authentication required) by Monday, Dec.
-3, 2018, at 5 p.m.
-Please fill out the application form and upload your proposal (no PDFs will be accepted).
-Email prompts will automatically be sent to your mentor and faculty recommenders once the online proposal application has been completed.
-Your mentor will be asked to write a letter of recommendation and the faculty recommenders will be asked to fill-in a recommendation form.
-All mentor letters and faculty recommendation forms must be submitted online by Friday, Dec.
-14, 2018.
+Please complete the DRI Summer Program Student Application (login required) by Wednesday, January 17, 2024.
+Please fill out the application form and upload any optional files including sample questionnaires.
+Email prompts will automatically be sent to your mentor once the online proposal application has been completed.
+Your mentor will be able to complete the Faculty Advising/Mentoring Plan directly in Submittable.
 Completed applications will be reviewed by the Student Study and Research Committee (SS&R) using these rubric guidelines (PDF).
 Awards will be made in February.

 Completed proposals should be divided into the following sections, with section headings:

 - Narrative (with the following elements clearly labeled)

 - Introduction (description of project) - in 100 words max, describe your project and what you want to accomplish.

 - Justification (literature or previous work) - Why is this work important?
 (250 words max.)